savetheclocktower/daubjs/docs/lexer.md

 ### Why not use the lexer to highlight?

-It’s a shame not to do anything with that syntax tree that was returned by the root lexer, so in the future I plan to reuse that content when performing syntax highlighting.
+It’s a shame not to do anything with that syntax tree that was returned by the root lexer, so there is _preliminary_ support for generating HTML straight from that tree.

-Actually, the future is now.
-Right now I’ve got this working as a proof-of-concept.
 These are the two problems that need to be solved, and how I’ve tentatively solved them:

 #### Tree structure

 Right now, the hierarchy of the syntax tree recapitulates the hierarchy of lexers and sub-lexers and how they delegated to one another.
-That grouping doesn’t contain any inherent semantic information.
+That grouping doesn’t _necessarily_ have any semantic value.

 An ideal tree would have hierarchy, but only where the hierarchy adds meaning.
 For instance, a lexer whose purpose is to parse JSX tag contents doesn’t want to wrap everything it parses in `<span class="jsx-tag-contents">`, but a lexer whose purpose is to parse a string in its entirety surely wants to wrap its contents in `<span class="string">`.